Azure/ALZ-PowerShell-Module/README.md

 The accelerators support multiple Infrastructure as Code approaches:

 - **terraform**: Terraform-based Azure Landing Zones
-- **bicep**: Bicep-based Azure Landing Zones using the traditional [ALZ-Bicep](https://github.com/Azure/ALZ-Bicep) framework
+- **bicep**: Bicep-based Azure Landing Zones using the new [alz-bicep-accelerator](https://github.com/Azure/alz-bicep-accelerator) framework built on Azure Verified Modules
-- **bicep-avm**: Bicep-based Azure Landing Zones using the new [alz-bicep-accelerator](https://github.com/Azure/alz-bicep-accelerator) framework built on Azure Verified Modules
+- **bicep-classic**: Bicep-based Azure Landing Zones using the classic [ALZ-Bicep](https://github.com/Azure/ALZ-Bicep) framework

 It is designed to be used as a template to enable you to get started quickly deploying ALZ with any of these approaches.